nocategory/nocategory/README.md

   <span>howdy mates!</span>
   <br />
   <br />
-  I'm a junior developer based in Portugal.
-You'll usually see me working/contributing in web-related projects of all sorts, especially nowadays ones to do with React/Node.js since that's been my sort of focus<br /><br />
+  I'm a developer based in Portugal.
+You'll usually see me working/contributing mostly in web-related projects, especially nowadays ones to do with React/Node.js since that's been my sort of focus<br /><br />
+  <a href="https://www.nocategory.dev">View my portfolio</a>
 </p>